Here's what protesters had to say at London's Pro-Hamas rally

+On this free episode of The Ezra Levant Show, Ezra was in London, England for a giant pro-Hamas protest.

-In the heart of historic London, a sea of anti-Israel demonstrators surged through the streets.
-The pro-Hamas rally, which drew thousands, marched against the backdrop of iconic landmarks like Big Ben, Houses of Parliament and the River Thames.
+A multitude of anti-Israel demonstrators flooded the streets, and the pro-Hamas rally, which attracted thousands, marched against the backdrop of iconic landmarks such as Big Ben, the Houses of Parliament, and the River Thames.

-Among the protesters, a spectrum of ideologies converged, from staunch anti-Israel sentiments to those calling for Israel's withdrawal to the pre-1967 borders.

-Most were calling for a ceasefire in the conflict as well as urging humanitarian aid to reach the Gaza strip.
+Among the protesters, a spectrum of ideologies converged, ranging from strong anti-Israel sentiments to calls for Israel's withdrawal to the pre-1967 borders.
+Most were advocating for a ceasefire in the conflict and humanitarian aid to reach the Gaza Strip.

-However, slogans like "from the river to the sea" – a phrase often interpreted as a call for the extermination of all Jews – or the word "intifada," which echoes the dark history of anti-Semitic riots, were chanted loudly as the rally gathered steam.
+However, slogans such as "from the river to the sea," often interpreted as a call for the elimination of all Jews, and the word "intifada," which harks back to the dark history of anti-Semitic riots, were loudly chanted as the rally gained momentum.

+Ezra asked a protester about the attack on Israel that killed 1400 people, and he responded by saying, "we don't support the attack by Hamas.
+In reality, that attack was counterproductive."

-A Muslim man shared his thoughts with Ezra and, while condemning violence, he hesitated to label Hamas as a terrorist group, citing historical complexities and foreign influences.
+A Muslim man also shared his thoughts with Ezra and, while condemning violence, hesitated to label Hamas as a terrorist group, citing historical complexities and foreign influences.

-The rally also showcased Orthodox Jews openly opposing the state of Israel.
-Their presence stirred curiosity, revealing the intricate layers of beliefs within the Jewish community itself.
+The rally also featured Orthodox Jews openly opposing the state of Israel.
+Their presence piqued curiosity, revealing the intricate layers of beliefs within the Jewish community itself.

-Despite the peaceful facade that some protesters maintained, there was an underlying tension, a veil that, when lifted, revealed a deep-seated anger and air of extremism.
+Despite the seemingly peaceful facade maintained by some protesters, there was an underlying tension, a veil that, when lifted, revealed deep-seated anger and an air of extremism.

-The streets of London demonstrated the challenges faced by multicultural societies, where diverse beliefs and ideologies clash, sometimes with dire consequences.
+The streets of London exemplified the challenges faced by multicultural societies, where diverse beliefs and ideologies clash, sometimes with severe consequences.

 Don't Get Censored